Edwards Theatres

-Edwards Theatres is an American movie theater brand owned and operated as an in-name-only unit of Cineworld through its Regal Cinemas chain.
+Edwards Theatres (also known as Edwards Cinemas) is an American movie theater brand which is owned and operated as an in-name-only unit of Cineworld through its Regal Cinemas chain.
 Originally founded in 1930 by William James Edwards Jr., it operated independently as a major theater chain in the Southern California region until it was consolidated with Regal Cinemas and United Artists Theatres into the Regal Entertainment Group (REG) in 2002.
 Although REG took over all Edwards operations, many theaters in Southern California still bear the Edwards name for marketing purposes.

 History

 The Edwards Theatres chain informally began in 1930 when William James Edwards Jr. acquired the Mission Theatre in Monterey Park, California, a former silent movie theater.
 Edwards had purchased the building at the age of 23 despite advice against it from a theater proprietor he paid $200 to appraise the property.
 The Monterey was put for sale due to its poor condition, primarily from unruly adolescents who frequented it.
 Edwards reopened the old Mission Theatre with sound equipment as the Monterey Theatre on October 9, 1930.
 It premiered with the Howard Hughes blockbuster Hell's Angels.
 Following a renovation, the Monterey began attracting a tamer crowd.

 In 1934, Edwards purchased and renovated the Raymond Theatre in Pasadena, California.
 In 1939, Edwards opened a two-screen theater in Alhambra, California, which he later claimed to be the first multiplex in the United States.

 During World War II, Edwards Theatres experienced growth as the war-related economic boom in the United States coupled with rations on other consumer goods drove cinema attendance.
 In 1948, Edwards's longstanding problem of competing with studio-owned theaters for film reels was alleviated when the U.S. Supreme Court landmark decision in United States v.
 Paramount Pictures, Inc. barred studios from owning theaters.

 By 1961, Edwards Theatres operated 90 screens in Southern California; however, James Edwards retired that year after suffering a heart attack.
 Edwards sold most of the company's holdings but retained 10 screens in the San Gabriel Valley.
 In 1963, Edwards was motivated by new development in Orange County, where his Newport Beach home was located, to come out of retirement to open a theater in Costa Mesa.
-In 1967, Edwards Theatres opened its flagship cinema in Newport Beach.
+In 1967, Edwards Theatres opened its flagship theater in Newport Beach.

 In 1995, Edwards Theatres constructed a $27 million, 21-screen multiplex in Irvine, California, as an inaugural tenant of the Irvine Spectrum Center shopping mall.
 The complex was dubbed "the Big One" due to its immense size – both its 6,444 total seats and 158000 sqft of space were new world records at the time.
 When the multiplex opened on November 22, 1995, its most prominent feature was Toy Story, being shown on three screens.